renatorib/otinfo/README.md

 * `map`
 * `npcs` (thanks to DSpeichert)

-This means if you want to test, can print_r the nodes to know returned responses
+This means if you want to test, can `print_r`, `var_dump`, and whatelse, the nodes to know returned responses
 ```php
 print_r($server->players);
 print_r($server->serverinfo);